rodo/pg_expulo/doc/generator.md

 For foreign keys, pg_expulo is able to auto update the value to ensure your data will be consistent at the end

+* keep

+Keep the value unmodified, this is what is done by default.
+In case you define columns default and want to keep a column not affected by the defaults use this generator at the table level.

 * mask

 The column will be filled with a 8 long char '********'